Andreibozato/TCC-Maquete-de-Caminhao-Inteligente/README.md

 > **Descrição:** Demonstração do modelo digital em 3D desenvolvido para a estrutura física do caminhão.
 A modelagem engloba o design aerodinâmico planejado para a acomodação do chassi, eixos de tração/esterçamento e disposição técnica dos módulos eletrônicos.

-## 📱 Avalon Control Application (Android)

-The control and movement of the scale model are carried out through an application developed exclusively for the project, which communicates with the ESP32 via **Bluetooth SPP (Serial Port Profile)** protocol.

-### Main App Features:
-* **Movement Control:** Sending directional commands for forward, reverse, left, and right, translated into PWM signals for the motors.
-* **Lighting Control Panel:** Dedicated buttons for manual activation of the auxiliary headlights and signaling lights (turn signals).
-* **Monitoring and Telemetry:** The application works in a two-way system, receiving data sent by the truck and displaying proximity alerts on the cell phone screen.
----
-ETEC Lauro Gomes — Industrial Mechatronics (M-Tec PI)